How to Get Rid of Mice in Walls: What Works and What to Avoid

 When mice are in the walls

-Mice nesting inside walls are harder to handle than open-area infestations — you can’t see the colony, traps inside cavities are hard to check, and poison can leave dead mice decomposing in places you can’t reach.
-If scratching continues for more than 2 weeks despite trapping, or if you’ve already had one round of mice come back, the infestation is likely larger than DIY can resolve.
-Through Angi, you describe the problem once and get matched with up to 3 licensed pest control companies in your area.
-Quotes are free, with no obligation to hire.
+Mice nesting inside walls are harder to handle than open-area infestations: you cannot see the colony, traps inside cavities are hard to check, and poison can leave dead mice decomposing in places you cannot reach.
+If scratching continues for more than 2 weeks despite trapping, or if mice return after one cleanup, focus on entry-point sealing, trap placement, and a full inspection instead of adding more bait.

 RECOMMENDED